JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * Infrastructure Funding requirements
  * Rehousing/PSED mitigation requirements

-### Housing uplift requirements
+### Housing density requirements

 @.
-The AAAP said that the scheme would deliver 1,450 extra new homes to contribute to the London Plan requirement of 16,300 new homes by 2016/2017.
-The Scheme as proposed only guarantees the provision of xxxx, much less than the 1,450 required.
+The AAAP said that the scheme would deliver 1,450 extra new homes to contribute to the London Plan requirement of 16,300 new homes by 2016/2017. xxxx extra new homes have been delivered so far in the two completed phases, meaning that xxxx extra new homes are required to be provided by the Scheme underlying the Order.
+However, the planning consent has only made provision for xxxx.

 ![](http://35percent.org/img/aaapnewhomesdensity.png)